dgleba/mautocomplete/modules/multipleautocomplete/Readme.md

 ```

 Replace fields_name with the name of the field from *fields.ini* which you have specified as multipleautocomplete.
 Replace table_name with the name of the table which will store the data for autocompletion.
 Replace column_name with the name of the column within that table.
 See below for more details.

 ---

-**Autocomplete Tables:**

----

-By default the widget will look for a table with the name of *table-you-have-open_tags*.
-For example if I have a table named *test1*, autocomplete will look for data in the table *test1_tags*.

-if you wish, you can create this table in PHPmyadmin and add as many columns as you need.
-The widget will be able to intelligently differentiate between the multiple entries in one record (ie if a table has names, numbers etc stored in it, you can enter them all in one record, but they will be used individually later).

-Alternatively you can specify in the *valuelists.ini* file if you wish to have separate tables.

----